sachinmw/puppetQuest/Quest_Guide/quests/power_of_puppet.md

 {% aside Offline? %}
-If you don't have internet access, run the following terminal commands to use cached versions of all the modules reqiuired for quests in this guide:
+If you don't have internet access, run the following terminal commands to use cached versions of all the modules required for quests in this guide:

     for m in /usr/src/forge/*; do puppet module install $m --ignore-dependencies; done